 The crude live birth rate is the number of births divided by the mid-year population and converted to a rate per 1,000 population.
 Crude rates allow for comparisons to be made between different time periods or geographic areas where the populations are not identical (BC Vital Statistics Agency, 2009).

-From 2001-2005 to 2006-2010, the live birth rate within CHA 4 has remained stable.
+Between 2001-2005 and 2006-2010, the birth rate within CHA 6 has remained relatively stable at 9.8 and 9.7 per 1,000 live births, respectively.